7 Tips for Delivering Memorable Live Chat Customer Service

 We’re all extremely excited at Groove this week, as we’re taking a huge step in helping our customers take advantage of this trend by officially launching our partnership with Olark, our favorite live chat software on the planet.

 Starting today, Groove customers and Olark customers will be able to use both tools’ functionality seamlessly from inside either platform.
-To learn more about the partnership, click here, or sign up for our free webinar on live chat support next Tuesday.
+To learn more about the partnership, click here.

 To celebrate this news, I’m going to explore why you may want to consider offering live chat for customer service, and how you can ensure that you’re doing it right.